precision_manufacturingPrintable 3D idea gallery

 Print check third

-The gallery must teach users to inspect scale, supports, islands, wall thickness, and mesh repair before treating an AI-generated STL as printable.
+Inspect scale, supports, islands, wall thickness, and mesh errors before treating an AI-generated STL as printable.

 How to Calculate if an idea is worth making